veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Joining Nodes with Controller/_index.md

 ## Answers to Frequently Asked Questions

 - The Controller will be checking disk space on every pull/preparation of a VM.
 If not enough disk space is available, it will automatically delete VM Templates/tags from the Node based on **which has not been used recently** until there is enough space for the VM Template/Tag.
 This cannot be disabled at the moment.
+- The registry External URL is used by the Nodes to pull down templates and tags.
+Be sure to set this URL properly in your Build Cloud Configuration and ensure firewalls allow communication.